 - on stage – I have acted in numerous stage productions, and I sang with the Toronto Mendelssohn Choir for 15 years

-I have photographed several events for the Literary Review of Canada and for the Spur Toronto festival; I have a large portfolio at Flickr.com/sesquiotic and have published a book, TORONTO.
+I have photographed several events for the Literary Review of Canada and for the Spur Toronto festival; I have photographed projects such as Faces of Scarborough, a Nuit Blanche project for Diaspora Dialogues; I have a large portfolio at Flickr.com/sesquiotic and have published a book, TORONTO.

 What I know